stanislav3316/stanislav3316.github.io/content/posts/06-08-2023-events-in-event-driven-arch.md

 ```

-1. "data or payload" - carries event's information about what happened in the system (this block is versioning using "meta.schema")
+1. "payload" - carries event's information about what happened in the system (this block is versioning using "meta.schema")
 2. "meta.created_at" - time when event was created
 3. "meta.schema" or "meta.schema_id" - schema of the data (payload) block
 4. [optional] "meta.trace_id" - for tracing (Jaeger, ...)